leandrofahur/leandrofahur/README.md

 – René Descartes

-Welcome to my profile, I hope you find it interesting.
+Welcome to my profile, It is a pleasure to have you here.

+:small_blue_diamond: Roboticist :robot::heart:

+:small_blue_diamond: I love to solve problems and learn new skills 🤔💡

+:small_blue_diamond: On my way to be a MEAN stack developer :computer:

+:small_blue_diamond: Living in Canada 🇧🇷 -> 🇨🇦

+:small_blue_diamond: Cleaned my repository recently :recycle:

 <!-- REFERENCE LINKS -->
 <!-- LinkedIn -->